 It is essential that clients have clearly defined protective order language in place to prevent that sensitive information from being shared with parties outside of legal counsel.
 Otherwise, confidential information could be read aloud in open court and become part of the public record.

-Establish clear limits on scope of discovery
+7) Establish clear limits on scope of discovery

 Neither side of a lawsuit wants to be inundated with documents that can’t help their case.
 It’s advantageous for everyone involved to narrowly define what information is relevant to a civil procedure or lawsuit and what documents they want the opposing party to produce.

-Account for court-specific rules
+8) Account for court-specific rules

 Having a well-defined discovery plan will ensure that your legal team is fully prepared when you initially meet with opposing counsel.
-It helps maintain a clear focus on what the scope of the discovery process should include and prevents attorneys from agreeing to production and preservation terms that could put them at a disadvantage.
+It helps maintain a clear focus on what the scope of the discovery plan and process should include and prevents attorneys from agreeing to production and preservation terms that could put them at a disadvantage.

-If you found this article interesting, be sure to subscribe you and your team to our monthly blog distribution email.
+If you found this article interesting, make sure to subscribe you and your team to our monthly blog distribution email.
 This email list is solely for blog distribution purposes and we promise to only send one email per month.
 To subscribe, simply scroll down and fill out the "Subscribe" form below the comment box.